adamwan-nexplore/unit-testing-with-jest/README.md

-# Refactor the code a bit & Write some good unit tests
+# Write some good unit tests

 Before it starts, can you tell -